SeppPenner/StockExchangeGame/README.md

 ====================================

 StockExchangeGame is a game to simulate a stock market.
-The game was written and tested in .Net 4.8.
-This project is currently discontinued.
+The game was written and tested in .Net 5.0.
+This project is currently not actively developed.
 If you want to test trading, use a free test account from e.g. [eToro](https://content.etoro.com/lp/practice_account/).

 [![Build status](https://ci.appveyor.com/api/projects/status/6b7shv4fa54mujbd?svg=true)](https://ci.appveyor.com/project/SeppPenner/stockexchangegame)
 [![GitHub issues](https://img.shields.io/github/issues/SeppPenner/StockExchangeGame.svg)](https://github.com/SeppPenner/StockExchangeGame/issues)